JeuTheIdit/homelab-wiki/compute/proxmox-ve/guides.md

 These instructions may apply to other Intel GPUs, like the other [Battlemage GPUs](https://hmc-tech.com/lists/gpu/intel/arch/battlemage), but have not been tested.

 > [!WARNING]
-> SR-IOV with Intel B50 pro and B60 pro GPUs requires the following:
+> SR-IOV with Intel Pro B50 and Pro B60 GPUs requires the following:
 > - Up-to-date firmware ([instructions below](#firmware)).
 > - Kernel 6.17 or newer on the node (PVE 9.1 or later).
 > - Kernel 6.17 or newer on the VM that the GPU function is being passed through to (I used Ubuntu 25.10).